rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: So link can produce an error?

 DH: Yes, that's right.
 Now I'm not convinced that I've nailed a connection here.
 Sorry about that.
-I think it's getting close to a away to tie this all into the semantic operations of the module link and evaluation process.
+I think it's getting close to a way to tie this all into the semantic operations of the module link and evaluation process.

 AK: Feel free to defer this.
-It seems like you're presenting a bunch of examples and maybe you'll cover the concepts later.?
+It seems like you're presenting a bunch of examples and maybe you'll cover the concepts later?
 Is it a non-goal to allow this to apply to existing realms?

-DH: For the time-being it's a non-goal.
+DH: For the time being, it's a non-goal.
 I think it's a much thornier space because you have all kinds of questions about what the existing environment is depending on...

-MM: I think a way to rationalize, to imagine how one would extend this to hook into those existing host frameworks (ifram, etc) is to imagine that this had come first and that the host frameworks were built on top of that.
+MM: I think a way to rationalize, to imagine how one would extend this to hook into those existing host frameworks (iframe, etc) is to imagine that this had come first and that the host frameworks were built on top of that.

-DH: SHould peopl ehave the power to modify the environment they're running in.
-That said, there are critical pieces to configuring gmy environmnet that will matter a lot.
-A lot of the loader API in the space of what you're talking about (configuring the environmnet in which my core API is running) is satisfied by service worker which can do this.
+DH: Should people have the power to modify the environment they're running in?
+That said, there are critical pieces to configuring my environment that will matter a lot.
+A lot of the loader API in the space of what you're talking about (configuring the environment in which my core API is running) is satisfied by Service Worker which can do this.
 Like how do we lookup module names when they're imported.
 I think it doesn't satisfy all of the use cases.
 For one, the first-run semantics (the things you can't do when you first run your app).
 Also what you can't...

 YK: You mean illegal URL?